eyzx7x/docs-supergluu-prod/3.1.3/sources/developer-guide/index.md

 The onEnroll and onSign methods prepare the parameters and data before the call to the server.
 For more information about these two methods, see the [Super Gluu](https://github.com/GluuFederation/oxPush3) Git repo.

-Now, the app makes one last call to server:
+Now, the app makes one last call to the server:

   > ```
   > final Map<String, String> parameters = new HashMap<String, String>();